Sulfur mononitride: Burning of sulfur and nitrogen doped flames

 Methane was premixed with fuel in the form of either O2, N2O, or air and burned at ambient pressure.
-The source of nitrogen was introduced by addition of 1-5 mole% NH3 gas and sulfur by 0.01-0.5 mol% H2S or SF6 gas.
+The source of nitrogen was introduced by addition of 1–5 mol% NH3 gas and sulfur by 0.01–0.5 mol% H2S or SF6 gas.
 A steady state concentration of NS within the flame front is observed by laser-induced fluorescence (LIF) spectrum.

 Flash laser photolysis of tetranitrogen tetrasulfide

-N4S4 (g) was obtained by the following reaction:

-Removal of byproducts leaves only N4S4 in toluene, which is through a gas inlet pipe into the reaction cell.

-Another common method for bulk production of N4S4 production involves the condensation of ammonia with S2Cl2 in inert solvents, however the former method was chosen to avoid isolation of N4S4 in its reactive, solid state.

-The NS radical was subsequently identified by LIF spectrum as the product of photolysis of N4S4 (g) by a 248 nm laser.
+The NS radical was detected by LIF spectrum as the product of photolysis of tetranitrogen tetrasulfide (N4S4) gas by a 248 nm laser.

 Flash and continuous photolysis of Cr(CH3CN)5(NS)2+

 Aerated solutions of Cr(CH3CN)5(NS)2+ are highly photoactive and prone to rapid decomposition.
 Deaerated solutions of Cr(CH3CN)5(NS)2+ in acetonitrile are stable as long as they are kept in the dark.
 Continuous photolysis using 366 nm light is slow, while using a 355 nm pulsed laser results in faster labilization of NS.